 Get quotes from these car insurance providers and more

 Unfortunately for the thousands of careful, sensible young drivers on UK roads, the facts paint a bleak picture.
-Drivers age 16 to 19 are a third more likely to die in a crash than drivers age 40-49, according to the Department for Transport.
+Drivers aged 16 to 19 are a third more likely to die in a crash than drivers aged between 40 and 49, according to the Department for Transport.

 For an 18 year old, the fact that one-in-four drivers aged less than 25 will be involved in a crash within two years of passing their test is particularly sobering, considering many will have received their full licence while still 17.

-Young drivers tend to have cars full of other young people and these friends get injured too in crashes.
+Young drivers often have cars full of other young people and these friends get injured too in crashes.
 Paying out for a lifetime of care to a permanently disabled person costs more the younger they are because the care is expected to have to last for longer.

 These statistics are not lost on insurers who base premiums on claims data, which shows young drivers cause a higher than average number of the most expensive claims.
 It explains why Consumer Intelligence reports that the average premium for a 17- to 24-year-old driver is £1,912.